 Countdown and the Continuum of Care

 When Countdown began in 2005, its mission was to take stock of, and to hold countries and their partners accountable for, progress in preventing the deaths of newborns and children.
-In subsequent years, ground-breaking articles and commentaries published in The Lancet and other journals, as well as in WHO’s 2005 report, Making every mother and child count, helped to focus a new level of international attention on the overriding importance of the continuum of care for maternal, newborn, and child health (MNCH).
+In subsequent years, ground-breaking articles and commentaries published in The Lancet and other journals, as well as in WHO’s 2005 report, Make every mother and child count, helped to focus a new level of international attention on the overriding importance of the continuum of care for maternal, newborn, and child health (MNCH).
 The continuum of care for MNCH is based on a recognition of the tight interlinkages between maternal, newborn and child health and includes two dimensions, time (from pre-pregnancy through pregnancy, childbirth, and the early days and years of life) and location (home, community and health facility).

 Countdown’s focus was broadened for its 2008 Report and conference to encompass the MNCH continuum of care, and effective maternal and reproductive health interventions were added to the list of interventions that it tracks.
 Since then, Countdown’s data, analysis, and messaging have emphasized and highlighted the importance of countries providing and ensuring equitable coverage for essential interventions across the continuum.
-To learn more about how CD2030 is tracking intervention coverage across the continuum of care, please click here.

 CD2015 Guiding Principles

 Five guiding principles were established under Countdown to 2015.
 These principle, slightly evolved, and continue in the work of Countdown to 2030.
-To learn more about these five principles, and how they are applied to CD2030, click here.

 - Focus on coverage of interventions proven to reduce mortality